coderYL2337/stockpicker/README.md

 ## Tech Stack

 - Streamlit for the web interface
-- OpenAI GPT for query enhancement and analysis
+- Groq, Gemini, OpenAI for query enhancement and analysis
 - Pinecone for vector similarity search
-- YFinance for real-time stock data
+- YFinance for stock data
 - Plotly for interactive visualizations

 ## Installation